Sharing is caring!

 - Bake for 12 minutes; remove from the oven.

-- In a small bowl, beat cream cheese, sugar, 2 tablespoons flour and eggs at medium speed until smooth
+- In a small bowl, beat cream cheese, sugar, two tablespoons of flour, and eggs at medium speed until smooth.

 - Stir in the chocolate chips.